NormanColoma/suggestion-react-search-input/README.md

 * Insensitive case is supported when searching.

+* When searching blank spaces and diacritics do not affect matching comparison.

 * It is possible to specify the minimum length of the text entered before starting making suggestions.

 * If an item is selected, or mouse is over it, when submitting, the option selected is chosen.